-2017 (Philadelphia): Gaddis has made 18 appearances (18 starts) at rightback for the Union in 2017 (20 appearances at rightback, one at leftback), registering one assist ... he was part of the matchday 18 for the club's opener at Vancouver (March 5) ... continued in the matchday 18 for the home opener vs. Toronto FC (March 11) and in every Union match through the contest vs. New York City FC (April 14) without appearing ... made his first appearance of the season vs. Montreal (April 22) with a start at rightback ... started at rightback at LA Galaxy (April 29), vs. the New York Red Bulls (May 6), at D.C.
+2017 (Philadelphia): Gaddis has made 21 appearances (20 starts) for the Union in 2017 (20 appearances at rightback, one at leftback), registering one assist ... he was part of the matchday 18 for the club's opener at Vancouver (March 5) ... continued in the matchday 18 for the home opener vs. Toronto FC (March 11) and in every Union match through the contest vs. New York City FC (April 14) without appearing ... made his first appearance of the season vs. Montreal (April 22) with a start at rightback ... started at rightback at LA Galaxy (April 29), vs. the New York Red Bulls (May 6), at D.C.
 United (May 13) and vs. Houston (May 17), helping the club keep clean sheets in a team record four consecutive matches ... continued in the starting lineup vs. Colorado (May 20) and in every regular-season match through the contest at Toronto (August 23), including in the team's sixth clean sheet of the season, vs. D.C.
 United (June 24), where he also recorded his first assist of the year ... helped the Union keep their seventh shutout as part of a start vs. New England (July 2) ... was part of another shutout effort, vs. Columbus (July 26) ... started the international friendly vs. Swansea City AFC (July 15) ... was in the matchday 18 vs. Atlanta (August 26) and in every match since ... came on as a substitute at leftback at New York (September 17) and vs. Chicago (September 23) ... came on at rightback at Atlanta (September 27) ... started at rightback vs. Seattle (October 1) and at Chicago (October 15) ... made one appearance in the 2017 Lamar Hunt U.S. Open Cup ... made a substitute appearance at leftback in the Fourth Round win over Harrisburg (June 14) ... was in the matchday 18 for the Round of 16 at the New York Red Bulls (June 28).

 2016 (Philadelphia): Gaddis made seven appearances for the Union in 2016 (five starts), with one assist.